 Fast becoming one of the most popular types of vaporizer on the market, box mods offer users the freedom to fully customise their vaping experience down to the tiniest detail.
 Larger in size than most other vape devices, they typically provide a much more powerful experience.
 They’re also ideal for both beginners and more advanced vapers.

-Hugely sought after for their diversity and customisability, box mods can totally transform your vaping game – but safety is particularly important with this type of device.
+Hugely sought after for their diversity and customisability, they can totally transform your vaping game – but safety is particularly important with this type of device.
 Regulated box mods come with the option to tinker with various settings, which can be a huge selling point, but can also make for an unpleasant experience if handled inappropriately.

 On the other hand, mech mods can appeal to more experienced vapers.
-The need to have an in-depth knowledge about vaping is crucial as these unregulated mods come without the familiar built-in features offered by traditional box mods.
+The need to have an in-depth knowledge about vaping is crucial as these unregulated mods come without the familiar built-in features offered by traditional mods.

 Are box mods safe?

-Let’s start by debunking the myth that box mods are more dangerous than other types of vaping devices.
-In the right hands, box mods are completely safe to use and can enhance the vaping experience significantly.
+Let’s start by debunking the myth that mods are more dangerous than other types of vaping devices.
+In the right hands, they are completely safe to use and can enhance the vaping experience significantly.
 Whilst there is a slightly higher risk of potential issues arising if not used correctly, with proper care and instruction they offer vapers a safe and enjoyable experience.
 Typically, those brand new to vaping would be more drawn to a standard box mod which allows for a range of customisable features, with the built-in regulations to ensure a safe experience for that extra peace of mind.

 That being said, mech mods, or unregulated mods, also have a number of benefits that can appeal to a range of vapers.
 Unregulated mods do not have those in-built safety features, nor do they have the option to customise the device.
 This means that whilst there’s no need to amend settings for the perfect temperature, there are also no features to prevent the device from overheating.